IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ##  Why the Functional Perspective

-The genesis of regarding neural networks as function machines is owed to the original analysis of ensembling overfit neural networks in the 1990s as a way to reduce the residual generalisation error for two-hidden layer networks performing classification tasks, inspired by notions of fault-tolerant computing, wherein a noisy rule is formed by combining many local minima using a collective decision strategy making the resulting output less fallible than any single network<d-cite key="hansen1990neural"></d-cite>; showing how shallow multilayer perceptron (MLP) networks employ different functions to enable improved performance.
-Fort et al., popularised this understanding for deep neural networks where they explored the properties of ensembled neural networks via prediction comparisons over just traditional loss and accuracy analysis<d-cite key="fort2019deep"></d-cite>; the work echos the understanding of "noisy" function combination to answer important questions regarding the efficacy of ensembled network performance.
+The genesis of regarding neural networks as function machines is owed to the original analysis of ensembling overfit neural networks in the 1990s as a way to reduce the generalisation gap for two-hidden layer networks performing classification tasks<d-cite key="hansen1990neural"></d-cite>.
+Ensembling, inspired by fault-tolerant computing, is the act of combining many "noisy" **shallow** network outputs to form one output that is less falible than any single network.
+Fort et al., popularised this understanding for **deep** neural networks where they explored the properties of ensembled neural networks via prediction comparisons over just traditional loss and accuracy analysis<d-cite key="fort2019deep"></d-cite>; the work echos the understanding of the "noisy" function combination and showed the same effect in deep neural networks that models form different functions when trained on the same data.

 <a name="func_perspective" id="func_perspective">**The Functional Perspective**</a> : We define the Functional Perspective as any research endeavour that attempts to exhaustively characterise the divergence and nuance of all network outputs on a layer of interest in a comparative fashion using a combination of qualitative and/or quantitative lines of enquiry.

 Understanding that neural networks form different functions over their input space is a critical idea with numerous safety implications.
 In this blog post, we reproduce existing functional analysis conducted by Fort et al. on contemporary vision transformers, providing accuracy, loss, prediction disagreement and visual analysis of networks trained on the dataset.
-We then further the work by introducing the results for the best attempts of contemporary literature to capture the function of neural networks<d-cite key="klabunde2023similarity"></d-cite>.
-We provide a commentary on the pitfalls of traditional analysis of accuracy, loss and visual representations of network functions and outline the importance of culminating such analysis with more quantitative methods, closing with a perspective on the wider role functional analysis can have on neural network interpretability and safety in the future.
+We then further the work by introducing the results for the best attempts of contemporary literature to capture the functional divergence of neural networks<d-cite key="klabunde2023similarity"></d-cite>.
+We provide a commentary on the pitfalls of traditional analysis of accuracy, loss and visual representations of network functions and outline the importance of culminating such analysis with more quantitative methods, closing with a perspective on the wider role functional analysis can have on neural network interpretability and safety.

 ###  <a name="why_func" id="why_func">How Neural Network Functions Differ</a>

-Neural networks that train on the same data can be considered functional representations of their input space.
+Trained neural netorks can be considered functional representations of their input space.
 As a result, models that train on the same data can vary considerably on inputs, which leads to different overall behaviour.
-For example, in the figure below, we can see two hypothetical models that are trained on the ten-class image classification task of CIFAR10 <d-cite key="krizhevsky2009learning"></d-cite>.
-It is evident that these models will correctly classify the input image as a cat - additionally, it can be noted that both models have the same loss value of **1.139**.
-Considering these two metrics (accuracy and loss) alone could lead to the misconception that these models are functionally equivalent, given the absolute similarity of their loss and accuracy.
-However, when considering the output probabilities representing each model's function, it is evident that the functions are different.
+For example, in the figure below, we present two hypothetical models that are trained on the ten-class image classification task of CIFAR10 <d-cite key="krizhevsky2009learning"></d-cite>.

-For model one (left image), the four highest prediction probabilities other than the predicted class of cat (0.32) are that of the automobile (0.20), airplane (0.12), ship (0.10) and dog (0.10) - as a result from this output perspective it could be argued that the model's function puts this example closer to various vehicles over other animals.
-On the other hand, for model two (right image), the four highest prediction probabilities other than the predicted class of cat (0.32) are that of the dog (0.20), deer (0.12), bird (0.10) and frog (0.10).
-This model's function puts the input image of a cat closer to other species of animals.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">